Antonia Fortress: Praetorium at royal palace, not at Antonia

 There are textual and archaeological arguments against the trial of Jesus being carried out at the Antonia Fortress.
-Like Philo, Josephus testifies that the Roman governors stayed in Herod's Palace while they were in Jerusalem, and carried out their trials on the pavement immediately outside it (Josephus, Jewish Wars, 2:14:8).
-Josephus indicates that Herod's Palace is on the Western Hill (Jewish Wars, 5:2) and in 2001 some of its vestiges were rediscovered under a corner of the Tower of David.
+Like Philo, Josephus testifies that the Roman governors stayed in Herod's Palace while they were in Jerusalem, and carried out their trials on the pavement immediately outside it (Josephus, The Jewish War, 2:14:8).
+Josephus indicates that Herod's Palace is on the Western Hill (The Jewish War, 5:2) and in 2001 some of its vestiges were rediscovered under a corner of the Tower of David.
 Archaeologists therefore conclude that in the first century, the praetorium—the residence of the praefectus (governor)—was in the former royal palace on the Western Hill, rather than at the Antonia Fortress, on the opposite side of the city.
 However, as the tradition retained its power in associating the fortress with Jesus' trial, the place where it once stood serves as the starting point of the Via Dolorosa commemorating the crucifixion of Jesus.